Paul A. Toro

 Kelly, J. G. (1987).
 Swampscott anniversary symposium: Reflections and recommendations on the 20th anniversary of Swampscott.
 American Journal of Community Psychology, 15(5).

 Levine, M., & Perkins, D. V. (1987).
 Principles of Community Psychology: Perspectives and applications.
-New York: Oxford University Press.
+Oxford University Press.

 Pokorny, S. B., Adams, M., Jason, L. A., Patka, M., Cowman, S., & Topliff, A. (2009).
 Frequency and citations of published authors in two community psychology journals.
 Journal of Community Psychology, 37, 281-291.